AequilibraE/aequilibrae/docs/source/project_docs/network.rst

 You can find the specification for all these tables in the GMNS documentation, `here <https://github.com/zephyr-data-specs/GMNS/tree/development/Specification_md>`_.

+By default, the method *create_from_gmns()* read all required and optional fields specified in the GMNS link and node tables specification.
+If you need it to read any additional fields as well, you have to modify the AequilibraE parameters as shown in the example (see Section 7.Workflows/Importing network from GMNS).

 .. note::

     **In the AequilibraE nodes table, if a node is to be identified as a centroid, its**